Alaska Legislature convenes with familiar issues to face

 The draw limit for the upcoming fiscal year is about $3.1 billion.
 Under Dunleavy’s proposal, $2 billion would go to dividend checks, according to the Legislative Finance Division.

 The check size has been decided recently by what lawmakers can agree on.
 Last year’s $1,606 check used additional funds from savings.

 The Legislative Finance Division, in a new report, said the dividend was short by about $10 a person due to what appeared to be an accounting error in the transfer of savings.
+Acting state Revenue Commissioner Mike Barnhill said Tuesday officials are awaiting completion of a financial report for clarity on that.

+He said by email that the division that pays checks originally underestimated the number of applications for dividends and that there are more dividends to be paid than originally estimated.
+Because of this, he said it’s unlikely the amount transferred from savings resulted in any short payments.

 Senate Minority Leader Tom Begich, an Anchorage Democrat, said he’s hopeful agreement can be reached on a revised, “sustainable” formula.
 House Finance Committee Co-chair Jennifer Johnston, an Anchorage Republican, expects discussions on whether it’s time to change in law the calculation but sees adhering to the draw limit as important.